KhronosGroup/glTF/extensions/2.0/Khronos/KHR_displaymapping_pq/README.md

 Apart from being widely supported and used in the TV / movie industry the perceptual quantizer is also embraced by the gaming community, with support in the engines from some of the major game companies.
 For instance, game engines Frostbite and Lumberyard and also in specific games such as Destiny 2 and Call Of Duty.

-Here the term rasterizer means a rendering engine that consits of a system wherein a buffer containing the pixel values for each frame is prepared.
-This buffer will be referred to as the framebuffer.
-The framebuffer can be of varying range, precision and colorspace.
-This has an impact on the color gamut that can be displayed.

-After completion of one framebuffer it is output to the display, this is usually done by means of a swap-chain.
-The details of how the swap works is outside the scope of this extension.
-KHR_displaymapping_pq specifies one method of mapping internal pixel values to that of the framebuffer.

-This extension does not take the viewing environment of the display, or eye light adaptation, into consideration.
-It is assumed that the content is viewed in an environment that is dimly lit (~5 cd / m2) without direct light on the display.

 ## Internal range of light contribution values